Huddersfield escape Cup scare at Barrow

 But Jack Ashworth got the Giants' fourth try before Oliver Russell's penalty and a late Innes Senior try.

-Beating the last non-Super League side left in earned Huddersfield a home quarter-final with Hull in a fortnight's time.
+Beating the last non-Super League side left in the competition earned Huddersfield a home quarter-final with Hull in a fortnight's time.

 Huddersfield have won the cup six times but the last time was 1953, two years before Barrow won the famous old trophy for the one and only time when they beat Workington in an-all Cumberland final at Wembley in 1955.